Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 2. What is azacitidine?

-5. Are there ongoing clinical trials evaluating the use of azacitidine in reducing GVHD severity?
+4. Are there any ongoing clinical trials or studies investigating the use of azacitidine in reducing GVHD severity?

-Yes, several clinical trials are currently ongoing to evaluate the use of azacitidine in reducing GVHD severity.
+Yes, several clinical trials and studies are ongoing to investigate the use of azacitidine in reducing GVHD severity.